jannatul5088/jannatul5088.github.io/README.md

 Purpose
 ---
 This README file demonstrates the steps required to host and format an online resume in the *GitHub* repository.
-These steps consist of a light markup language-*Markdown*, a text editor-*Atom*, and a static site generator-*Jekyll*.
+These steps consist of a light markup language, a text editor, and a static site generator.
+We will be using *Markdown*, *Atom*, and *Jekyll*.
 It also shows how to host on a DVS (Distributed Control System), *GitHub*.

 Prerequisites
 ---
 First of all, you need to have a markdown-formatted resume. *Markdown* is a lightweight markup language that allows documenting texts.
 There is a resource about markdown under More Resources.
 Andrew Etter explained the benefits of using markdown in his book.
-They are widely used and have clean syntax.
-They are convenient for people to contribute.
+They are widely used and have clean syntax, and are convenient for people to contribute to.
 Due to their popularity, there are many text editors available. *Atom* is an excellent editor for this.
 They have a live preview which makes the process easier.
-You also need to have a *GitHub* account.
-It is a distributed version control system to host a static site.
+You also need to have a *GitHub* account, which is a distributed version control system to host a static site.

 Instructions
 ---